Regulation governing admissions and language classification

 CANDIDATES AND PRE-CANDIDATES

-Like all other members of the Association, candidates shall be bound to observe its Statutes, its Code of Professional Ethics and all its other rules and regulations.
+Like all members of the Association, candidates shall be bound to observe its Statutes, its Code of Professional Ethics and all its other rules and regulations.

 The same shall apply to pre-candidates, so that they will be able to satisfy the requirements of Article 5 (a) when they apply to become candidates.